cybergarage/go-sasl/README.md

     return
   }

-  // Check the first client message from the client.
+  // Check the first authentication message from the client.

   clientFirstMsg := ...
-  res, err := mech.Next(clientFirstMsg)
+  serverFirstMsg, err := mech.Next(clientFirstMsg)
   if err != nil {
     // Send the error message to the client.
     ....
     return
   }

-  // Send the first server message to the client.
+  // Send the first server authentication message to the client.

-  ....
+  serverFirstMsgStr := serverFirstMsg.String()
+  ...

+  // Check the final authentication message from the client.

   clientFinalMsg := ...

-  // Check the final authentication message from the client.

-  res, err := mech.Next(clientFirstMsg)
+  finalServerMsg, err := mech.Next(clientFinalMsg)
   if err != nil {
     // Send the error message to the client.
     ....